-This Academy includes several equipment demonstrations and hands-on lab sessions.
-Specific instrumentation suppliers have been selected for an instrumentation workshop on one evening.
-There is also a field trip to one of the OEM"s noise and vibration facility in the metro Detroit area.
-Through these activities, you become acquainted with relevant instrumentation, measurement protocols, and problem solving strategies.
+This Academy includes workshops on sound quality and on numerical methods.
+In addition, specific instrumentation suppliers have been selected for an instrumentation workshop on one evening.
+There is also a field trip to one of the OEM's noise and vibration facility in the metro Detroit area.
+Through these activities, you become acquainted with relevant acoustic test facilities, instrumentation, measurement protocols, and problem solving strategies.

 Pranab Saha, Lead Instructor is an entrepreneur, co-founder, and a Principal Consultant of Kolano and Saha Engineers, Inc., an independent professional engineering and consulting company in acoustics, noise, and vibration.
 A well-known authority on automotive noise, body interior systems, and sound package materials, Dr. Saha has directed and participated nationally and internationally in numerous advanced noise control engineering programs and training seminars for various OEM companies and their suppliers in three different continents.
 Dr. Saha is an active member of SAE International, ASA, ASME, ESD, INCE-USA, and NSPE/MSPE.
 He is the past Chair of the SAE Engineering Meetings Board, SAE Noise and Vibration Conference, SAE Acoustical Materials Committee, and the past contributing editor of Sound and Vibration magazine.
 He has written a document on how to write an SAE technical paper, has helped develop several SAE standards in acoustics, is a Professional Development Instructor, and Lead Faculty Member of the SAE Vehicle Interior Noise Academy.
 He has presented technical papers and has organized and chaired numerous technical sessions sponsored by SAE and other professional organizations.
 Dr. Saha has also won several awards presented by SAE International, the Michigan Society of Professional Engineers (MSPE), and the Engineering Society of Detroit (ESD).
 He is an INCE-USA Board Certified Member, a Fellow Member of SAE International and ESD, and has been named an SAE Master Instructor.
 Dr. Saha holds a Ph.D. in Mechanical Engineering (Acoustics Specialty) from Georgia Institute of Technology.